tywalch/electrodb/README.md

 | model.version  | (optional) The version number of the schema, used to namespace keys
 | attributes     | An object containing each attribute that makes up the schema
 | indexes        | An object containing table indexes, including the values for the table's default Partition Key and Sort Key
-| filters        | An object containing user defined filter template functions.
+| filters        | An object containing user defined filter template functions

 ### Model Service Options